David Edwards (basketball)

 David Edwards (December 2, 1971 – March 24, 2020) was an American basketball player.
 A 5'10" point guard, he played college basketball for Georgetown and Texas A&M before going on to play professionally in Europe.
 In 1996, he set the Úrvalsdeild karla assists single game record with 18.

 High school career

 Edwards was born in Richmond, Virginia and moved to New York City before high school, living in public housing. and played at Andrew Jackson High School under coach Chuck Granby.
 At Jackson he averaged 41 points per game as a senior.
 His 947 points during that season was a New York City scoring record.
+It was a New York State Public High School Athletic Association for one day that Edwards set on February 17, 1989 surpassing Curtis Aiken 924 single-season record in a playoff loss before Marcus Whitfield reached 958 in his 21st game, a playoff win for Burgard Vocational High School on February 18.
 He was considered to be one of the best players to ever come out of Queens, New York.
 His ability led to debate as to whether or not he was better than future NBA player Kenny Anderson.
 Edwards played streetball at Rucker Park and was known to impress the crowd.
 He committed to Georgetown over offers from Iowa and Loyola Marymount.